digihunch/orthweb/README.md

 Remember to enable TLS.
 Then you will be able to verify the node (i.e. C-ECHO) and send existing studies from Horos to Orthanc (C-STORE).

-To Validate the the web service, simply visit the site address (with `https://` scheme) and put in the [preset credential](https://github.com/digihunch/orthweb/blob/main/app/orthanc.json#L6) at the prompt.
-Note that the web browser may flag the site as insecure because the server certificate's CA is self-signed and not recognized by the browser.
+To Validate the the web service, simply visit the site address (with `https://` scheme) and put in the [preset credential](https://github.com/digihunch/orthweb/blob/main/app/orthanc.json#L6) at the credential prompt.
+Note that your web browser may flag the site as insecure because the server certificate's CA is self-signed and not trusted.

 Alternatively, you may use `curl` command to fetch the web content: